ZodX/food_ordering_app/README.md

 # food_ordering_app

+This is my diploma project at the University of Debrecen - Computer Science (2021)

+### About the app

-This is a webapplication for ordering food from restaurants online using Python's django Web Framework.
+This is a webapplication to order food from restaurants online using Python's django Web Framework.

 ### Getting started